RazaNaqsh/RazaNaqsh/README.md

 I’m **Raza**, an *aspiring* **fullstack dev**`(Getting better at React atm)`.

-Currently learning to take flight in the world of coding and development; And making the leap to spread my wings in this realm.
+Currently taking Flight in the world of coding and development; And aspiring to spread my wings even further.

 *Hoping to learn a lot and thrive in this journey and GO BEYOND!*